HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 10. In the `Fill Style` drop-down, change `Solid` to `No Brush`.
 ![Screenshot of Fill style symbology options in QGIS](media/no-brush.gif)

+11. Let's change the border outline, or "Stroke", to a color and width that appears a bit more prominently against the detail of the bold colors on the historic map.
+Click the colorful bar which appears to the right of the `Fill Color` option to open the `Select Fill Color` menu.

-11. We can keep the border outline color, or `Stroke Color` black, and we can keep the `Stroke Style` a solid line, but let's increase the width of the border, so it's a little more prominent.
-Increase the `Stroke Width` to `.4`.
+We can keep the border outline color, or `Stroke Color` black, and the `Stroke Style` a solid line, but let's increase the width of the border, so it's a little more prominent against the detail of the bold blue and red colors of the historic map.
+Increase the `Stroke Width` to `1.0`.
 ![Screenshot of the Stroke width symbology options in QGIS](media/stroke-width.gif)

+12. Select `OK`

 ### Exploring the Polish cities dataset